 Does the thought of having dental work make you tense with fear?
-Would you rather undergo the pain from a cavity than step foot inside a dentist’s office?
+Would you rather experience the pain from a cavity than step foot inside a dentist’s office?
 You are not alone!
-Many people have a mild to a severe phobia about going to the dentist for dental work.
+Many people have a mild to severe phobia about going to the dentist for dental work.
 In fact, many ignore problems and live with pain because they have such a fear.

 - Intense Fear and Anxiety

 - Low Pain Threshold

 Some have a misconception about how sedation dentistry works.
 Sedation dentistry involves the administration of medications that calm patients creating a drowsy, sleep-like state.
 It is important to understand that you are NOT asleep for sedation dentistry.
 Dental sedation can be achieved by administrating oral medications, intravenous medications, or Nitrous Oxide “laughing gas”.
 When you come in for your appointment, Dr. Hoffmann or Dr. Thoms will decide which level is best for you.

 At The Dental Anesthesia Center, we currently have the only two Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.
 Sedation dentistry is closely regulated by law, and there are three levels of sedation that we can administer: minimal, moderate, and deep.